ajh30117/portfoliowebsite/content/sections/about/about.md

 imageSrc: "../../images/profile shot.jpg"
 imageAlt: "Profile shot"
 ---
-As a technical writer and copywriter for tech, my goal is always to communicate complex information simply and concisely, to a *human* audience.
+As a technical writer and copywriter for tech, my goal is always to communicate complex information simply and concisely to a *human* audience.

 My portfolio contains a diverse range of writing samples including online help pages, user manuals, web copy, and long-form B2B marketing content.